si-medbif/AI-MD-variant-calling/documents/parabricks.md

 ## Pipelines:

-### Somatic variant call
+### Somatic variant calling

-The [default](https://docs.nvidia.com/clara/parabricks/3.7.0/Documentation/ToolDocs/man_somatic.html#man-somatic) somatic variant call pipeline is reporting to generate the same results as a comparable pipeline with the following software:
+The [default](https://docs.nvidia.com/clara/parabricks/3.7.0/Documentation/ToolDocs/man_somatic.html#man-somatic) somatic variant call pipeline is designed to generate the same results as a comparable pipeline with the following software:

 ## Individual software